simonagren/simonagren.github.io/content/posts/2018-11-20--part3-azurefunction/index.md

  ```

 ## Create a Microsoft Team from the Team Site Group
-First we get the web and select the Title.
+First, we get the web and select the Title.
 Then we get and filter all groups to find the one with the same displayName as our Modern Team Site.

 We then get that specific group by Id and creates a Microsoft Team via the new `createTeam()`
 ```typescript